 Students may earn education and teaching endorsements as part of the following graduate, certificate, advanced study and doctoral programs:

-- M.Ed. and C.A.S.
-Administration and Supervision (Principal)
+- Administration and Supervision Graduate Degree (M.Ed. and Ed.S.)
+(Principal)

-- M.Ed.
-Specialized Endorsements (LBS I, Reading Teacher, Bilingual/ESL)
+- Master of Education - Specialized Endorsements (M.Ed.)
+(LBS I, Reading Teacher, Bilingual/ESL)

 The below endorsements can be earned as a stand-alone series of courses at NLU or as additions to a degree program:

 Application rules and requirements vary for each program at NLU.
-Contact an enrollment specialist at 888.NLU.TODAY (658.8632) or online to receive program and registration information.
+Contact an enrollment specialist to receive program and registration information.